monolithgoon/install-ubuntu-prod-server-apps/README.md

 Codename:       jammy
 ```

+Other versions of Ubuntu 22.04.x LTS may also work but have not been explicitly tested.

+## _Prerequisites_
+- Administrative privileges (`sudo` access).
+- Internet connectivity to download and install packages.

+Ensure that the script is tested in a staging environment before deploying it to production.

 ## _Installed Tools and Packages_

 The following tools and packages will be installed by the provided script:

 ### _1. GitHub CLI (gh)_
-- GitHub CLI (gh)
+- GitHub CLI (gh) – A command-line tool for interacting with GitHub repositories.

 ### _2. Node Version Manager (NVM) & NPM_
-- Node Version Manager (NVM)
+- Node Version Manager (NVM) – Used to manage multiple versions of Node.js.
-- Node.js
+- Node.js – JavaScript runtime.
-- npm (Node Package Manager)
+- npm (Node Package Manager) – Package manager for Node.js.

 ### _3. MongoDB Shell_
-- MongoDB Shell (mongosh)
+- MongoDB Shell (mongosh) – Interactive shell for MongoDB.

 ### _4. MongoDB_
-- MongoDB Server
+- MongoDB Server – NoSQL database.

 ### _5. PM2_
-- PM2 (Process Manager for Node.js applications)
+- PM2 – Process Manager for Node.js applications.

 ### _6. Nginx_
-- Nginx (Web server)
+- Nginx – Web server for serving HTTP content.

 ### _7. UFW (Uncomplicated Firewall)_
-- UFW (Firewall)
+- UFW – Firewall management tool.

+## _Additional Notes_
-Please note that the actual versions of these tools and packages will depend on the latest versions available at the time of installation.
+- The script installs the latest versions of the tools and packages available at the time of execution by using official repositories or package managers.
+- Ensure logging mechanisms are implemented in the script to capture installation steps and errors.
+- If an installation step fails, users may need to troubleshoot or manually complete the installation process.

 Always check the official documentation for each tool for the most up-to-date information.